This guide demonstrates changing which part of an image is visible in an Editor.

 Above, the Vec2.of(-1, 0)

-gives the direction to move the viewport.
+gives the direction to move the canvas.

 Things to try: